RitaYeghiazaryan/ActiveBoxTemp/README.md

 Templete create with html css Bem metodology
-Template have a slider realize ith pure js
+Template have a slider realize with pure js